 Standards Air Force Instruction (AFI) 90-301, "Inspector General Complaints Resolution," dated May 15, 2008 Chapter 1, Section 1.31, "Commander-Directed Investigations (CDIs)," states, in part, that the primary purpose of a CDI is to gather, analyze and record relevant information about matters of primary interest to command authorities.
 Commanders should consult with their staff judge advocate before initiating a CDI.
 Commanders will not appoint IGs or IG staff members as inquiry or investigation officers for CDIs.
-Facts 1 4 1 has served as the 10th Air Force IG as a traditional reservist since 2008. has served as the 10th Air Force IG as a traditional reservist since 2008. has served as the 10th Air Force IG as a traditional reservist since 2008. has served as the 10th Air Force IG as a traditional reservist since 2008. has served as the 10th Air Force IG as a traditional reservist since 2008. has a traditional reservist sin (D) (O), (D) (7)(C •) Hov wever, Maj (3en Pa dilla ted her to gations. conduc sever al CDIs , prob ably be cause she h ad bee en trair ned to condu ct

-Maj Gen Padilla testified (b) (6), (b) (7)(c) t and served as a (b) (6), (b) (7)(c) at Fort Worth.
-He did not view her as the IG with responsibility for the 2 A traditional reservist typically reports for duty one weekend each month and completes two weeks of annual training a year.

-10th Air Force's subordinate units, which reported IG matters directly to the IG, AFRC.
-He knew had experience in conducting CDIs, was extremely thorough, had enormous flexibility from her civilian job as a realtor, and as a traditional reservist she was always looking for man-days to perform extra work and special projects.
+Facts (b)(6)(0)(7)(C) has served as the 10th Air Force IG as a traditional reservist since 2008.2 (b)(6)(0)(7)(C) , confirmed, that numbered air forces in the AFRC were not authorized an IG.
+If a commander wanted an IG, he or she had to take an asset out of an existing personnel authorization.
+The Unit Manning Document (UMD) and (b)(6)(0)(7)(C) most recent OPR identified her as the "Special Assistant to the Commander, IG."
+Both documents indicated her Duty Air Force Specialty Code (DAFSC) as 87G (IG).
+Her OPR listed one of her duties as developing methods and control procedures to implement IG policies, and directing, conducting, and monitoring IG programs.
+Further, the 10th Air Force Staff Directory identified (b)(6)(0)(7)(C) as the IG. (b) (6), (b) (7)(C) However, Maj Gen Padilla appointed her to conduct several CDIs, probably because she had been trained to conduct investigations.
+Maj Gen Padilla testified (b)(6), (b)(7)(C) t and served as a (b)(6), (b)(7)(C) at Fort Worth.
+He did not view her as the IG with responsibility for the $^{^{2}}$ A traditional reservist typically reports for duty one weekend each month and completes two weeks of annual training a year. Ĺ 10th Air Force's subordinate units, which reported IG matters directly to the IG, AFRC.
+He knew (b)(6),(b)(7)(C) had experience in conducting CDIs, was extremely thorough, had enormous flexibility from her civilian job as a realtor, and as a traditional reservist she was always looking for man-days to perform extra work and special projects.
 He admitted to occasionally appointing her as the IO to conduct CDIs.
 Discussion We conclude that Maj Gen Padilla improperly appointed his IG as the IO in a CDI.
-We found OPR, the UMD, and the staff directory identified os the IG and that Maj Gen Padilla recognized her as the IG for his HQ staff.
-We also found Maj Gen Padilla appointed to conduct a CDI.
+We found (D(G), (D)(7)(C) OPR, the UMD, and the staff directory identified (D)(G), (D)(7)(C) as the IG and that Maj Gen Padilla recognized her as the IG for his HQ staff.
+We also found Maj Gen Padilla appointed (D)(G), (D)(7)(C) to conduct a CDI.
 AFI 90-301, "Inspector General Complaints Resolution," prohibited commanders from using IGs and their staff members as IOs for CDIs.3

+H11121648

 (b)(6) (b)(7)(C)

+í

+FOR OFFICIAL USE ONLY

+6

+ľ

+H11121648